-Okay naturalista do not bite my head off for this post LOL.
-Yes at some point in time we have all heard the horror stories about heat damage and the cons of straightening your natural hair.
-But what if you love the straight look and just do not want to use perms.
-Should you be subjected to the curly girls ideology of what natural means?
-If you decide to straighten your hair are you any less of a naturalista than those who do not?
+At some point in time, we have all heard the horror stories about heat damage and the cons of natural straight hair.
+But what if you love the straight look and do not want to use perms.
+Should you be subjected to the curly girls’ ideology of what natural means?
+If you decide to straighten your natural hair, are you any less of a naturalista than those who do not?
 I don’t think so.
-Today I am going to discuss the pros and cons of being a straight haired natural and the best ways to prevent damage to your hair if this is the path you choose for your natural hair journey.
-After all the most amaing thing about being natural is the versatility and the ability to go back and forth between various styles!
+Today I am going to discuss the pros and cons of being a straight-haired natural and the best ways to prevent damage to your hair if this is the path you choose for your natural hair journey.
+After all, the most fantastic thing about being natural is the versatility and the ability to go back and forth between various styles!

-- Start out with clean hair moisturized hair.
-NEVER ever flatiron your hair when it is dirty or have excessive product build up.
-If you try this the products on top of your hair will burn leaving a horrible smell to your hair.
-Oils are okay and should be applied to clean hair that has already been deep conditioned before straightening.
-However curl creams or any other products other than an oil will burn.
+- Start with clean hair moisturized hair.
+Never flatiron your hair when it is dirty or have excessive product build-up.
+If you try this, the products on top of your hair will burn to leave a horrible smell to your hair.
+Oils are okay and should be applied to clean hair that has already before straighten.
+However, curl creams or any other products other than won’t burn.

-- Start out on already stretched hair.
+- Start on already stretched hair.
 This step is probably the most important one to remember.
 Stretch your hair with plates, braids or twists.
 Then blow it straight with a blowdryer, preferably one with a comb attachment.
-I do not recommend a spiral bristly brush as these are harsh and can pop your hair strands.
+A bristly spiral brush are harsh and can pop your hair strands.
 Doing the extra step allows you to straighten your hair with a medium amount of heat.
-If you do not stretch before you straighten you will definitely have to turn your straightening tools on high.
+If you do not stretch before you straighten you will have to turn your straightening tools on high.

-The first con is that you hair will seem thinner.
+The first con is that your hair will seem thinner.
 A lot thinner.
-If you are used to the volume your natural hair gives than becoming a straight natural will might make you feel as if your hair is thinning.
+If you are used to the volume, your natural hair gives than becoming a straight natural will might make you feel as if your hair is thinning.
 Another con is the likelihood of heat damage and breakage.